swiftlang/swift-book/TSPL.docc/ReferenceManual/Attributes.md

 that provides a Swift implementation for a declaration that's imported from another language.

+Implementing an interface in Swift doesn't require any changes to the interface declared in the C or Objective-C header file.
+If you have an existing interface, you can use this attribute to replace its existing implementation in another language with a Swift implementation, without changing the header file.

+#### Swift Implementation of Objective-C Declarations

 For declarations that are defined in an Objective-C header, apply both the `objc` and `implementation` attributes to an extension in Swift that provides the implementations.